 To rearrange widgets on the page, simply drag and drop them.
 To remove a section from the canvas, hover over the widget, and click the ellipsis (...) to the right of its name in the top left, then Delete.

 Once you're done, click Save to save the draft, or click Publish to make it visible within the calendar.Want to add a reference ID to your calendar?
 Click Edit.
 Enter your reference ID in the Basic Information section.

 Determine who should be able to access to the calendar.
-Under the Security section, choose whether you want the calendar to display to anyone, or only those with a specific IP address.
+Under the Event Privacy section, establish whether your calendar can appear in search engine results, such as Google or Bing.
+Choose whether you want the calendar to display to anyone, or only those with a specific IP address.
 If you choose to limit by IP address, type in the IP addresses that should have access.
 Then, provide the URL that visitors will be directed to if they should not have access to the calendar.

 Here you are able to access the Website URL for your Event Calendar.
 Click the link to preview the calendar.